-The Garden Conservancy has endorsed Greenwood Gardens as one of 16 exceptional gardens.Put Greenwood Gardens on your schedule, and learn what else deserves a visit by using our Short Hills vacation generator.
+The Garden Conservancy has endorsed Greenwood Gardens as one of 16 exceptional gardens.To visit Greenwood Gardens on your holiday in Short Hills, and find out what else Short Hills has to offer, use our Short Hills online trip builder .

 Greenwood Gardens was originally the home of the Joseph P. Day family The buildings and landscape were designed by William W. Renwick and constructed by hand of rough local stone and colorful Arts & Crafts tiles.
 The Days sold the property in 1944 and it declined.
 In the 1950s Peter P. Blanchard, Jr. and his wife Adelaide Childs Frick purchased the property and added their own signature to the Gardens.
 In particular, they added many evergreen trees, shrubs, and new design elements.
 The allees at the entrance and near the ponds are examples.

 In 2000, in keeping with his father's wishes, Peter P. Blanchard III, and his wife, Sofia Blanchard, began the process of establishing Greenwood gardens as a nonprofit public garden and conservation organization.